Skip to main content

 OptionDescription

---input-file <file>Read URLs (one per line) from a file
+--start-urls-file <path>Read start URLs (one per line) from a file

---config, -c <path>Path to JSON config file
+--config-file, -c <path>Path to JSON config file

 Crawl settings